kiavashfaisali/KFWatchKitAnimations/README.md

 }
 ```

-That's right, one function in one file - KFWatchKitAnimations.swift - without the need of any import statements or boilerplate code, will generate beautiful 60 FPS animations as a series of consecutive images that will be packaged in a folder on your filesystem that you can then drag-and-drop into your Apple Watch app for immediate use.
+That's right, one function in one file - KFWatchKitAnimations.swift - without the need of any import statements or boilerplate code, will generate beautiful 60 FPS animations as a series of consecutive images.
+These images are located inside a sub-folder within the iOS Simulator's Documents folder that you can then drag-and-drop into your Apple Watch app for immediate use.

 It just works.